syntax-syndicate/beeai-platform/CONTRIBUTING.md

 ### Releasing `beeai-server`

-**⚠️ Ensure that the new version does not depend on unreleased changes of dependencies!**

 Bump version in `apps/beeai-server/pyproject.toml`.
 Commit the changes, push to main, and create and push a tag `beeai-server-v<version>`, for example `beeai-server-v0.0.1`.
 Check the GitHub Actions to see if everything went smoothly.

 From the user's point of view, the server is part of the BeeAI CLI through `beeai platform start`, so usually after releasing `beeai-server`, you might want to bump the dependency version and release `beeai-cli` as well.

 ### Releasing `beeai-cli`

-**⚠️ Ensure that the new version does not depend on unreleased changes of dependencies!**

 Bump version in `apps/beeai-cli/pyproject.toml`.
 Commit the changes, push to main, and create and push a tag `beeai-cli-v<version>`, for example `beeai-cli-v0.0.1`.
 Check the GitHub Actions to see if everything went smoothly.

-After releasing to PyPI, the next step is releasing to Homebrew: follow the [instructions in the Homebrew tap](https://github.com/i-am-bee/homebrew-beeai/blob/main/CONTRIBUTING.md).